jose-huge/prototype-playground/README.md

 ## First time setup

-You'll need two things installed on your Mac before you start:
+You'll need two things installed before you start:

 - **Node.js** — download from [nodejs.org](https://nodejs.org) (click the LTS version)
 - **Claude Code** — follow the install guide at [claude.ai/code](https://claude.ai/code)

-If you're not sure whether you have these, open Terminal (press `Cmd + Space`, type `Terminal`, hit enter) and ask Claude Code — it will check for you.
+If you're not sure whether you have these, open Terminal and ask Claude Code — it will check for you.

 ---

-## Getting the playground
+## Manual setup

-You only do this once per project.
+Only needed if the quickstart script doesn't work.

 **Step 1 — Open Terminal**
 Press `Cmd + Space`, type `Terminal`, hit enter.